 You can tell your students to be respectful all day long, but using stories to show good models of respectful behavior is key!
 I love Julia Cook’s books for teaching character, and one of my favorites for respect is That Rule Doesn’t Apply to Me from the Responsible Me! series.
 This story teaches your students why we have rules and that it all comes down to respect.

-When you join The Encouraging Classroom, you won’t have to hunt for titles to use in your classroom to teach about respect.
-Suggestions are included in the course along with materials to help teach the character trait in connection with the text.
+The Social Emotional Curriculum has all the titles you’ll need to teach about respect in your classroom!
+Suggestions are included along with materials to help teach the character trait in connection with the text.
 All books chosen are currently available on YouTube, so you don’t have to bust your budget buying new texts!

 Post Anchor Charts

 Students need to be reminded of what respect looks like.
 Discuss how respect is modeled at school, at home, and in the community then post that in your classroom to be seen all year.
-In The Encouraging Classroom, you’ll receive an anchor chart template you can use with your students!
+In The Social Emotional Learning Curriculum, you’ll receive an anchor chart template you can use with your students!
 Rather than just list what respect looks like for you in these areas, have students brainstorm together.
 When your students have a say in developing classroom rules and norms related to respect, they are more likely to buy in!

 Use Stop and Think Sheets

-Your own Encouraging Classroom is a place where you teach respect.
+Your own The Social Emotional Learning Curriculum is a place where you teach respect.
 Digging up resources for character education shouldn’t be another thing that you have to add to your plate.
-That’s why The Encouraging Classroom is filled with these and many more resources and community to help you get started on everything character ed.
+That’s why The Social Emotional Learning Curriculum is filled with these and many more resources and community to help you get started on everything character education.
 Join us and learn how to teach respect in the classroom today!

 If you found these ideas helpful, we suggest saving them to your Pinterest board.
 You can do that by clicking the button below.